sanittawan/aws-dc-2022/Note/document_search.md

 - textract used for pdf that are not OCR, Rekognition for images, Comprehend etc.
 - Kendra provides dashboard with metrics such as misses, top search, top key words
 - comparison with Amazon Elasticsearch and Kendra
+- index can be updated according to your customized schedule

 ### Steps
 1. create the search index